tmenier/Flurl/client-lifetime.md

 3. Register `IFlurlClient` as a transient and your services as singletons.
 This is getting closer to what you want - a single instance per web service.
 However, a singleton that depends on a transient [is considered bad practice](http://simpleinjector.readthedocs.io/en/latest/LifestyleMismatches.html) and some containers won't allow it.

 So how do you get a single instance per web service?
-The answer lies with the `IFlurlClientFactory` interface, which exists primarily so that Flurl's instance-per-host default behavior can be overridden.
+The answer lies with the `IFlurlClientFactory` interface (new in 2.0), which exists primarily so that Flurl's instance-per-host default behavior can be overridden.
 This is also the ideal interface to implement an [instance-per-key](http://simpleinjector.readthedocs.io/en/latest/howto.html#resolve-instances-by-key) IoC strategy.
 Here's what an implementation might look like:

 ```c#
 public class MyService : IMyService